Convex-Dev/design/docs/cad/003_encoding/README.md

 Any given cell MUST map to one and only one encoding.

-Any two distinct (non-identical) cells MUST map to different encoding
+Any two distinct (non-identical) cells MUST map to different encodings

-It MUST be possible to reconstruct the cell from its own encoding, to the extent that the cell represents the same Value (it is possible for implementations to use different internal formats if desired, providing these do not affect the CVM value semantics)
+It MUST be possible to reconstruct the cell from its own encoding, to the extent that the cell represents the same value (it is possible for implementations to use different internal formats if desired, providing these do not affect value equality semantics)

 The encoding MUST have a maximum length of 16383 bytes.
 This ensure that a cell encoding will always fit within a reasonable fixed size buffer, and guarantees that most operations on can achieve `O(1)` complexity.